tbsounddesigns/cuebilt/patch-notes.md

 ### v1.2.1 Release Notes
 #### CHANGED
-- Window now centers on startup
+- Window now centers on screen on startup

 #### FIXED
-- Program will still run, even if some column entries are left blank.
+- Program will now still run, even if some column entries are left blank.
+If a column entry is left blank, the corresponding attribute of the group cue will also now be left blank, allowing users to choose which columns they want to transfer successfully.

 ------